 Before setting the tab, check the document’s margins.
-If you’re using the out-of-the-box Normal template, the right and left margins are both 1 inch, as shown in Figure B. However, if you look at the right margin on the ruler, you’ll find that it’s set at 6.5, not 7.5.
-(That position is determined by your printer if different.)
-Remember that margin (it might be different for you).
-You’ll set the right-aligned tab to the same position as the document’s right margin, whatever that might be.
+If you’re using the out-of-the-box Normal template, right and left margins are both one inch, as shown earlier in Figure A. However, if you look at the right margin on the ruler, you’ll find that it’s set at 6.5 rather than 7.5.
+This is because your printer determines the right position.
+You’ll need to set the right-aligned tab to the same position as the document’s right margin, whatever that might be.

-Now, let’s create that right-aligned tab as follows:
+Now, let’s create the right-aligned tab as follows:

 - Enter 6.5 in the Tab stop position.

-- Click Right in the Alignment section (Figure C).
+- Click Right in the Alignment section (Figure B).

 - Click Set.

 - Click OK.